toddbranch/ECE382/notes/L36/index.md

 `ADC10CTL1 = INCH_4;` selects the input channel to be A4.
 There are many other options we can choose here, including an internal temperature sensor.

+`ADC10AE0 |= BIT4;` this sets up A4 for analog input - disabling any internal chip components, etc. that could interfere.

 `ADC10CTL1 |= ADC10SSEL1|ADC10SSEL0;` selects the SMCLK to be our ADC clock source.
 This runs at roughly 1MHz by default.
 If we leave this unchanged, we'll use ADC10OSC as our clock source - which runs at roughly 5MHz.
 This is also impacts our sample period - which is important depending on the impedance of our signal.

-`ADC10AE0 |= BIT4;` this sets up A4 for analog input - disabling any internal chip resistors, etc. that could interfere.
+Remember the loading problems we talked about earlier?

 `P1DIR |= 0x01;` just sets P1.0 to output so we can light up the LED on the Launchpad.